 - 3 teaspoons baking powder

-- 1/2 cup sugar
+- 1/2 cup granulated sugar

 - 1/4 teaspoon salt

-- 3/4 cup butter room temperature
+- 3/4 cup unsalted butter room temperature

-- 3 eggs
+- 3 large eggs

-Sift together flour, baking powder, sugar, and salt.
+- Sift together flour, baking powder, sugar, and salt.

-Mix in butter and eggs.
+- Mix in butter and eggs.